Research Article | | Peer-Reviewed

 author = {Fallah Hashemi and Stephanie Young and Hassan Hashemi and Tiina Leiviskä and Leila Shafea and Marjan Hajivand and Babak Pouladi Borj},

-title = {Water Footprint Reduction in Oil and Gas Refineries through Water Reuse: A Systematic Review
+title = {Water Footprint Reduction in Oil and Gas Refineries Through Water Reuse: A Systematic Review

 },